How to measure profitability: margin formulas and tips

 How to improve your profitability

-If your margins are lower than you'd like, focus on these three areas:
+If your margins are lower than you'd like, there are practical steps you can take to turn things around.
+Focus on these three areas to make the biggest impact.

 - Increase prices: Review your pricing strategy.
 Even small increases can significantly improve margins without losing customers.